-Mango juice!
+Mango Juice!
 Like the World’s best mango market in a glass!
 Full of refreshing fruity flavors, little tangy & sweet, this homemade truly tropical mango juice is the best you can make this summer!
 If you have never had homemade mango juice made from real fresh mangoes, you are in for a real treat!
 Though in a pinch frozen or mango pulp works, fresh mangoes are the best and taste delicious if harvested during the peak season.
 You can make this juice all-round the year with my easy tips – freeze the pulp this season and enjoy it through out the year!

 So mango juice has all of the fruit fiber intact & is in fact healthy!
-This is great for cleansing the body.
-I felt regular consumption of mango juice can do wonders to your body especially for the digestion.
+This is great for cleansing the body & regular consumption of mango juice can do wonders to your body especially for the digestion.

 Mango is a pulpy fruit which requires more liquids when blended to juice.
 Plain water adds no nutrition or flavor to the juice.
 Without any liquid it turns to a smoothie texture.
 So here are some options for the liquid.

 Liquid: Coconut water, orange juice or lemon juice not only add more nutrition to your drink, will neutralize the heating properties of the mangoes and also helps your mango pulp thin down to a juice consistency.
 These ingredients won’t alter the flavor of your mango juice.
 So decide on what you want to use.
 If you do not have any of these simply use plain water.

 Tender coconut water is nature’s best thirst quenching and rehydrating drink available to us.
 My mom would always add some tender coconut water to the blender while making mango juice.
 Since mangoes are heaty in nature, coconut water brings down the heat.